 1) Document certifying your identity and nationality.
 2) Degree certificate.
 3) Certificate, no more than three months old, verifying that your right to practise the profession in question has not been restricted or revoked, such as a Certificate of Current Professional Status.
 If you have been granted the right to practise your profession in several countries, you must submit this certificate for each country.
 4) Certificate issued by a competent authority stating how your professional qualifications fulfil the requirements of Directive 2005/36/EC on the recognition of professional qualifications.
-5) Translations into Finnish, Swedish or English of all the aforementioned documents.
+5) Translations into Finnish, Swedish or English of the aforementioned documents in points 3 and 4.
 The translations must have been made by an authorised translator in Finland or in another EU or EEA Member State.

 a) Copy of a language proficiency certificate issued in Finland (either the Civil Service Language Proficiency Certificate or the National Certificate of Language Proficiency).
 For the Civil Service Language Proficiency Certificate, the requirement is at least ‘Satisfactory skills’ in all skills areas; for the National Certificate of Language Proficiency, the requirement is at least the intermediate level test (levels 3–4) in all skills areas.

 OR b) Leaving certificate/diploma of the education completed in Finnish or in Swedish, on a second stage educational institution.
 The second stage educational institution is an institution intended for post primary studies (for example vocational school and upper secondary school).

 OR c) Other report on language proficiency, which Valvira will assess on a case-by-case basis.